abs0lom/react-3dgallery/README.md

 ## To-do

+* add option to set corner where the back button appears
-* add a non-fullscreen option
+* add option to set fullscreen display
-* fix the alignment of images on startup
-* fix the display of images on refresh
+* change the names of the variables for more explicit names
+* continue to adapt the code to React logic

 ## License